The Legal Services Commission offers a free legal advisory service to immigrants and refugees through its Adelaide office.

 All assistance provided to people by the migration legal advisory service is subject to a merits test, as funding is limited and new matters can only be accepted within the capacity of the migration lawyers.
 If our service is unable to assist, our staff will attempt to make a referral to another appropriate provider.

-Please note: this service does not extend to advice to applicants for student or skilled visas.
+Please note: this service does not extend to advice for all visa types, for example we generally do not assist applicants for student or skilled visas.

 Proposing family under the Special Humanitarian Programme.